 Her main line of research is focused on how children learn their native language(s): How do children identify the relevant sounds they hear in their daily environment, and how do they then use that knowledge to build a “phonological lexicon” (in other words, a “mental dictionary” of what words should sound like)?
 Her research investigates how young children use their knowledge about sounds for recognizing and producing words (for more information about research and publications, please see the Developmental Speech & Language Lab website).

 From 2014-2018, Dr. Van der Feest managed the Child Language Lab Austin at the Department of Linguistics at the University of Texas at Austin.
 At UT Austin, she taught Child Language and Intro to Cognitive Science in the Linguistics department, and has taught and conducted research in the Department of Communication Sciences and Disorders at UT (2009-2014).
 She also taught in the Department of Psychology at Villanova University, PA (2008).

 Dr. van der Feest is from the Netherlands, where she got her PhD in Linguistics from the Radboud University Nijmegen in 2007, (with a focus on Developmental Phonology and Psycholinguistics).
 She moved to the United States in 2006, first to work as a postdoctoral fellow in the Department of Psychology (IRCS) at the University of Pennsylvania.
 Her experiences working with Linguists, Psychologists, and Speech-Language Pathologists have given her a full appreciation for all unsolved aspects of the complex language acquisition and development puzzle.

-Contact Dr. van der Feest (svanderfeest at gc dot cuny dot edu) if you are interested in getting involved in the Developmental Speech & Language Lab at the CUNY Graduate Center!
+Contact Dr. van der Feest (svanderfeest at gc dot cuny dot edu) if you are interested in getting involved in the Child Language Lab at the CUNY Graduate Center!